Get the Employment Edge with Digital Badges

 - Reflection and meet with an Experiential Learning Coordinator

-TOTAL: 15+ hours (minimum)
+Total: 15+ hours (minimum)

 Skills gained

-- Organization & Personal Management
+- Organization and Personal Management

 - Mentorship